 If you had to guess when mobile web traffic would surpass desktop traffic, what would you say?
 5 years?
 10 years?
 The answer is three years ago, at the start of 2017.

-Since then, the number of people using mobile devices to browse the web has continued to increase, as has the duration.
+Since then, the number of people using mobile devices to browse the web has continued to increase in 2020, as has the duration.
 We are living in a mobile world; businesses must go mobile now or risk becoming outdated.
 A smartphone application is the next logical step…or is it?

 They are many software development agencies that are willing to build you a fancy app for your big idea, as shown by the near 3 million apps on the Google Play Store alone.
 However, app marketplaces are becoming more crowded than ever.
 Consumers must believe in the value they will gain from installing your application on their phone, otherwise the investment is wasted and your mobile strategy goes out of the window.

 This is all well and good, but how can you tell if your business really needs an app?
-We have created a list of questions that can steer you toward an answer:
+We have created a simple and helpful guide that can steer you toward an answer:

 This is an important factor.
 Although the number of older people using smartphones is increasing, their usage is still limited to 18% of over-75s.
 This statistic is at the end of a spectrum, but it is exactly that.
 The younger your target audience, the more likely they are to own a smartphone and use it for a longer period of time.